-If you’ve worked in the email marketing space for any length of time at all, then you already know quite well what a tremendously effective marketing tool email can be.
+If you’ve worked in the email marketing space for any length of time at all, then you already know quite well what a greatly effective marketing tool email can be.
 Indeed, as noted in a recent article for the Financial Post, email marketing has the potential to generate $42 dollars for every one dollar spent.

 It’s not going to be enough, for example, simply to shoot out hundreds or thousands of the same boilerplate email messages and hope that something sticks.
 Rather, if you want your marketing emails to elicit responses and, above all, to increase conversions, then you need to use an approach that is at once targeted and human.